thiyagutenysen/buy/README.md

   6.addpost - buy and sell add post page
   7addpostFound - lost and found add page.
   8.eachpost - buy and sell comment page.
+  9.signin - here users can register their account.
+  10.mainactivity - here users can login.
 5 adapters
  1.adapter 1 is for post activity row.xml  used in postactivity page.
  2.adapter 2 is for mypost row.xml  used in mypost page.